AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I view data disk usage?

 You can run the df command to check data disk usage and the locations where file systems are mounted.
-Example: df -lh.
+Example: df –lh.

 You can run the fdisk command to view the partition information of a data disk.
 Example: fdisk -l.